VAST Management System (VMS)

 User management

-Each Dedicated VAST cluster is provisioned with a dedicated set of VAST user accounts scoped to your tenant.
+CoreWeave provisions each Dedicated VAST cluster with a dedicated set of VAST user accounts scoped to your tenant.
 You can create additional users directly in VMS to match your team’s access requirements.
-Key points:- CSI driver credential: The VAST CSI drivers require dedicated VAST user accounts.
+Keep the following points in mind when managing users:- CSI driver credentials: The VAST CSI drivers require dedicated VAST user accounts.
 Provision service accounts in VMS and supply those credentials when configuring the drivers.

 - S3 credentials: S3 access keys are generated per user in VMS.
 A user must have S3 enabled on their account to receive S3 credentials.